naftaliharris/lazysort/README.md

 However, this effect doesn't kick in until lists grow larger than about 100K values, and even past that lazysorted remains faster than complete sorting.

-**What python versions does lazysorted work with?**

-I've tried out CPython versions 2.5, 2.6, 2.7, 3.1, 3.2, and 3.3, and it works
-with all of those.

 Contact me!
 -----------